rewin0087/yuniversity/README.md

     YUniversity::NAMES

     YUniversity::RAW - for raw data

-    YUniversity.by_country('philippines') - this will return all the schools from philippines.
+    YUniversity.find_by_country('philippines') - this will return all the schools from philippines.

+    YUniversity.find_by_countries(['philippines', 'japan', 'korea']) - this will return all the schools from japan and korea

+    YUniversity.find_country_by_university('New York University Tirana') - this will return the country for New York University Tirana

 ## Contributing